yiweiyu32/amortization-calculator/README.md

 - This python project generates an amortization schedule based on interest rate, loan term, principal amount and origination fee (if any).
 - It also calculates the APR of the loan based on the amortization schedule.
 ## How is it different than any of the amortization calculators you can find on the internet?
 - It is extremely precise.
 It takes into account the varying number of days in each month which affects how interest is accrued.
-Also, for each period, payments and balances are rounded to the nearest cent.
+Also, for each period, payments and balances are rounded to the nearest cent so you don't deal with a fraction of a cent.
 - It aims to be compliant with the relevant regualtion.
 The APR calculation is done using the actuarial method set forth in appendix J of Regulation Z (Truth in Lending) which is implemented and enforced by the Consumer Financial Protection Bureau.
 ## How to use
 1. Clone the project